Frequently Asked Questions

 It depends on how old they are.
 Due to U.S. federal regulations, Buzzword is limited to players who are at least 13 years old.
 We are unable to make exceptions to this policy, but if your child is too young now, Buzzword will make a great 13th birthday present!

-Can I discuss Buzzword on social media?
+Can I discuss Buzzword on social media or with other players?

 Once a Buzzword game is completely over, you can discuss questions freely in any medium.
 These questions will never be reused in any competitive event (though they might be available for practice).